chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/screen.md

 ## Nested container components

-As our app is straightforward, the screen we’ll build is pretty trivial, simply wrapping the `TaskList` component (which supplies its own data via Vuex) in some layout and pulling a top-level `error` field out of the store (let's assume we'll set that field if we have some problem connecting to our server).
+As our app is straightforward, the screen we’ll build is pretty trivial, simply wrapping the `TaskList` component (which supplies its own data via Pinia) in some layout and pulling a top-level `error` field out of the store (let's assume we'll set that field if we have some problem connecting to our server).
 Let's create a presentational `PureInboxScreen.vue` in your `src/components/` folder:

 ```html:title=src/components/PureInboxScreen.vue
 <template>